RoarAbiye/fcc-25plusclock/userstory.md

 - [✓] `User Story #22:`
 When a session countdown reaches zero (NOTE: timer MUST reach 00:00), and a new countdown begins, the element with the id of timer-label should display a string indicating a break has begun.

-- [✗] `User Story #23:`
+- [✓] `User Story #23:`
-~~When a session countdown reaches zero (NOTE: timer MUST reach 00:00), a new break countdown should begin, counting down from the value currently displayed in the id="break-length" element~~
+When a session countdown reaches zero (NOTE: timer MUST reach 00:00), a new break countdown should begin, counting down from the value currently displayed in the id="break-length" element
-:error: `Timer has switched to Break time, but it didn't start with the correct value.: expected 4 to equal 5`
+%% :error: `Timer has switched to Break time, but it didn't start with the correct value.: expected 4 to equal 5`

 - [✓] `User Story #24:`
 When a break countdown reaches zero (NOTE: timer MUST reach 00:00), and a new countdown begins, the element with the id of timer-label should display a string indicating a session has begun.

-- [✗] `User Story #25:`
+- [✓] `User Story #25:`
-~~When a break countdown reaches zero (NOTE: timer MUST reach 00:00), a new session countdown should begin, counting down from the value currently displayed in the id="session-length" element.~~
+When a break countdown reaches zero (NOTE: timer MUST reach 00:00), a new session countdown should begin, counting down from the value currently displayed in the id="session-length" element.
-:error: `Timer has switched back to Session time, but it didn't start with the correct value.: expected 0 to equal 1`
+%% :error: `Timer has switched back to Session time, but it didn't start with the correct value.: expected 0 to equal 1`

 # Audio
 - [✗] `User Story #26:`